 We understand that not everyone has 10-20 extra hours a week to volunteer for KNLL.
 But in some cases, even just 5-10 minutes after games is a HUGE help for the league and the players.
 Here are a few areas where KNLL can always use help!

-KNLL Board members are not paid by KNLL or Little League, nor do they receive discounts on registration or clinic fees, free equipment, or even free burgers at the concession stand.
-To make our Spring seasons work requires 20-25 Board members working with the City and County to secure field rentals, create game schedules, update local rules, form teams, train umpires, send out email reminders, etc. Our board is a working board where local members of our community donate their time and talents to improve the experience for players and families every year.
+KNLL Board members are not paid by KNLL or Little League, nor do they receive discounts on registration or clinic fees, free equipment, or even free snacks at the Snack Shack.
+To make our Spring seasons work requires 20-25 Board members working with the City and County to secure field rentals, create game schedules, update local rules, form teams, train umpires, send out email reminders, etc. Our board is a working board whereby local members of our community donate their time and talents to improve the experience for players and families every year.

 Managers and Coaches

-Players and parents have the most interactions with managers and coaches and they are a crucial group of volunteers for the league.
-These volunteers set the tone of how the local league is perceived by the community as they are responsible for actively mentoring players to be "superior citizens".
+Players and parents have the most interactions with managers and coaches, who are a crucial group of volunteers for the league.
+These volunteers set the tone for our kids and for how the local league is perceived by the community.
+Managers and coaches are responsible for actively mentoring players to be "superior citizens" by learning about and practicing inclusion, good sportsmanship, and teamwork.
 They also have the biggest impact on whether players elect to continue to play each year.
 Because we rely on managers and coaches to balance the development of better athletes and better people, they need to be familiar with the game but also lead by example and inspire players to become the best they can be.
 Without managers and coaches, practices would not take place, player development would not happen, and games could not be played.
-To find out more about becoming a manager or coach, please contact one of our league directors or attend our annual Manager and Coach Information Meeting which typically takes place in late November or early December.
+To find out more about becoming a manager or coach, please contact our KNLL Parent Liaison at firstname.lastname@example.org .

-Little League requires that all games have at least a home plate umpire in order to be considered official and prefer field umpires at upper levels.
+Little League requires that all games have at least a home plate umpire in order to be considered official, and prefer to also have field umpires at upper levels.
 There is a shortage of umpires and this is an area where we need the most help.
 Some leagues locally have moved to paid umpires and while that might seem like an easy and obvious solution, many of those same leagues are looking to move back to volunteer umpires due to previously unforeseen issues.

 Paid umpires typically are unfamiliar with Little League rules and Local League Rules.
 As a result, the misapplication of rules arises often enough during games to cause confusion among players and frustration among coaches and parents.
-Because they are not officially part of the league, they typically do not respond positively to the league Umpire in Chief or President, making it difficult to resolve major issues when they arise.
+Because they are not officially part of the league, they are often less collaborative with the league Umpire in Chief or President, making it difficult to resolve major issues when they arise.
 Most are used to managing games with hard time stops and will pack up and leave, mid game, at 2 hours forcing managers to pull parents out of the stands to umpire the last inning.
 Finally, Little League will only use volunteer umpires for post season play.
 The reason All-Star seasons are expanding and starting earlier is due to a lack of umpire talent to manage multiple tournaments on the same weekend.

 Umpires properly trained to understand Little League's rules and goals provide a positive experience for players, coaches and parents.
-Our Umpire in Chiefs can provide new umpires with the minimal training that you would need to make a positive impact on the league and your local community as an umpire.
+Our Umpire in Chiefs can provide new umpires with the training you need to make a positive impact on the league and your local community as an umpire.

-While we'd love to say that every field is properly prepped 100% of the time, the reality is that mistakes happen and they're not.
-We also have multiple games on Saturdays and fields need to be reset in between games.
+We'd love to say that every field is properly prepped 100% of the time, but the reality is that mistakes happen.
+With multiple games on Saturdays, fields need to be reset multiple times in between games.
 Managers leaving the field are trying to quickly herd their players off to the side to review the game while those arriving are working quickly to get players mentally prepared and warmed up for their next game.
 Parent volunteers performing 10 minutes of field prep is of huge value to teams.

 The league cannot operate without volunteer help.
 If you are able to assist even in a small capacity and are looking for ideas on how you can help, please contact our Parent Liaison email@example.com and they can work with you to find tasks suited towards your interest and availability that also have a positive impact on our league.

-Hope to see you out on the field this Spring!
+Hope to see you out on the field and in the stands this Spring!